Teletearbies/Kombucha-Webshop-Backend/README.md

 4. Build the project: To build the backend, navigate to the root directory of the project in your terminal and run the following command: ./mvnw clean install

-This will build the project and download any necessary dependencies.

 5. Run the project: Once the project is built, you can run it by running the following command: ./mvnw spring-boot:run This will start the backend server and make it available at http://localhost:8080.